What you see: White and green squiggles in tomato flesh.

 But, luckily, there’s no need to worry about any harm from those little green tomato sprouts.

 The substance in question here is tomatine, which is also present in the underripe green tomatoes that are fried in that famous Southern dish, and has not been proven to be particularly dangerous to people, especially in normal-sized quantities.
-Harold McGee does a great takedown of rumors of toxic tomato parts in The New York Times.
+Harold McGee, writing in the New York Times, does a great takedown of rumors of toxic tomato parts.

 In assessing whether you should eat a viviparous tomato, you’ll also want to do a close inspection for rot or mold — given the age of the tomato, they’re both more likely.

 As for the image of the tomato at the top of this post, which you’ll also find below, that was submitted by EatOrToss reader Beth Gingold, who also happens to run an organization that helps people reduce their waste (Recycle Leaders — check it out!).
-She ate the tomato slices and had this to say: “They tasted fine – actually I like sprouts and the sprouts tasted like sprouts and added a kind of crunchy texture, so it was like a little bonus.”
+Hers was more advanced, but she ate the tomato slices and had this to say: “They tasted fine – actually I like sprouts and the sprouts tasted like sprouts and added a kind of crunchy texture, so it was like a little bonus.”

 Despite our positive experiences, according to Extension.org, tomatoes with sprouted seeds may not taste as good, so they may be best used in cooked dishes.
-If you encounter one of these wormy delights, my suggestion is to just sample it and make your own call.
+If you encounter one of these wormy delights, my suggestion is to just sample it and make your own call (But not if there are any actual worms!).

 SOURCES: